 You don’t want to enter your trades just ahead of a big news event because the spread could widen and put you at a huge disadvantage.

 Or if you’re in an open position, you might want to reduce your risk exposure so you don’t get stopped out on the volatility spike.

-Good.
-Now, let’s learn how to use the Forex Factory calendar to your advantage…
+Now, if you want to know how to read Forex Factory news, let’s learn how to use the Forex Factory calendar to your advantage…

 1. Select your timezone